 Plans Overview

-Verpex offers three main shared hosting tiers – Bronze ($2.99/mo), Silver (~$5.50/mo), and Gold (~$9.99/mo).
-The Bronze plan supports 1 website with 30 GB of NVMe storage.
-Silver opens up to 100 websites with 100 GB storage, and Gold provides unlimited websites with unlimited storage.
+Verpex offers three main shared hosting tiers – Bronze ($3.00/mo intro, renews at $6.00/mo), Silver (renews at $10.00/mo), and Gold (renews at $15.00/mo).
+Bronze is billed as a 1-year term – $36 today, then $72 on renewal – and supports 1 website with 30 GB of NVMe storage, 1 vCPU, and 1 GB RAM.
+Silver covers up to 100 websites with 50 GB NVMe, 2 vCPU, and 2 GB RAM.
+Gold provides unlimited websites with 100 GB NVMe and the same 2 vCPU / 2 GB RAM.
 Every plan comes with cPanel, Softaculous one-click installer, unlimited bandwidth, free SSL, daily offsite backups, and Imunify360 malware protection.

 One of Verpex’s standout selling points is its unlimited free site migrations – whether you’re moving 1 website or 100, their team handles it at no extra cost.
 They also offer 12 global data center locations including the US, UK, Singapore, Australia, Brazil, and more, making them an excellent choice if your audience is international or geographically spread.